Does the siloed departmental culture in which you reside impede or promote customer success through service quality delivery?

 When you work in a departmental silo, and hand off output to someone else in another silo, you both develop professional myopia regarding how service quality impacts your customers.
 Not only that.

 The culture within these siloed departments often discourages employees from defining the networks of colleagues, outside of their own function, which are critical to service quality delivery.
 As a result, after output is handed off to “someone” on the other side of a departmental silo (throwing your output over the wall to someone else, as I recently heard in a Quality speech), this work often is perceived as someone else’s problem moving forward.

-How QMS-focused and collaborative is that mindset, model, strategy and process?
+How collaborative is that mindset, model, strategy and process?

 So, how do you transform a siloed departmental culture into a vibrant, engaged and interconnected one?

 First, consider the reality of the workplace, regardless of whether the business model promotes a siloed departmental culture or not.
 No matter what your business model looks like on paper, in reality, the workplace is non-linear and involves lots of people and processes.

 Each workday represents a multitude of continuous handoffs of input, throughput and output.
 Now, in enlightened, holistic organizations the business model morphs into flattened hierarchical structures.
 As a result, the culture continuously operates with a sight line laser-focused on the customer – and one other.
 Consequently, service quality delivery is directly correlated with human capital strategy, the value stream and the customer’s measurable success.

 The best way to discover whether your organization is characterized by a siloed departmental culture is to consider whether you know what happens next.

 Or, alternatively, whether -or not – you care to know what happens next, after you complete your work.
 Then, you have your answer: interconnected vs siloed departmental culture.